zachvin/feature-4/README.md

 npm run dev
 ```

 The backend will run but will not function properly on another system because the Google Cloud and Kubernetes APIs require authentication, so model uploading/deleting will not work.
 However, the frontend is still functional, including submitting to neural networks.
+To verify that the backend at least runs, install the dependencies and run it:

 ```
 cd backend